EmericFaurobert/Picross/README.md

 ## Project

 This project is an implementation of the famous Picross (also known as nonogram) game.
-It was especially designed for including the following features:
+It was especially developped to include the following features:
-- Play grids within the application graphical user interface
+- Play to the different grids provided or import new ones as .pix ASCII files
+- Use the dynamically generated and user-friendly  GUI for more convenience
+- Compatible with right clicks to uncheck or mark impossible cases as such
-- Measure grids completion time (including an anti-cheat pause button)
+- Measurement of your completion time (including an anti-cheat pause button)
-- Import grids which are stored as external .pix files
-- Create new grids with a corresponding editor (currenlty still under development)
+- Create new grids with the embedded editor (currenlty still under development)
+- Learn how-to play with the interactive tutorial (currenlty still under development)

 ## Environement